appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 Allows you to access all appbase.io features like search preview, actionable analytics and granular security with any Elasticsearch cluster hosted anywhere.

-> **Note:** Make sure your arc container have complete access to Elasticsearch.
-You can use Elasticsearch URL with Basic Auth in configuring dashboard or IP restricted Elasticsearch URL where IP of your ARC cluster hosted using docker setup is white listed.
+> **Note:** Make sure your appbase.io container has complete access to Elasticsearch.
+You can use Elasticsearch URL with Basic Auth in configuring dashboard or IP restricted Elasticsearch URL where IP of your appbase.io cluster hosted using docker setup is white listed.

 #### Configure

 This service comes with simple user interface which allows you to set credentials and other environment variables.
-Also it watches for environment variable file changes, so that if any variable in file is changed it can restart arc service.
+Also it watches for environment variable file changes: if any variable in the file is changed, it can hot-reload the appbase.io service.

 #### Nginx